MrDesjardins/stockgame/README.md

 - [ ] Animate the score into the canvas making it more "game" like
 - [ ] Make sure the user sent 10 days of prices on the submission
 - [ ] Avoid rendering the Canvas HTML over and over again.
 Should have it once and then just update the canvas
-- [ ] Load the stock information into the database (name of the company, see symbols_valid_meta.csv)
 - [ ] Create user tables (user, user scores)
 - [ ] Add a delay between submission to avoid people cheating
 - [ ] Add a leaderboard